 - Never prop open or lock a fire exit.
 University policy dictates that when a fire alarm sounds, the building will be evacuated for student safety.

 - Alert people in the immediate area to begin evacuation.
 The alarm may not sound continuously.
 If the alarm stops, continue the evacuation.
 Warn others who may enter the building after the alarm stops.

 - Assist disabled persons in exiting the building.
-If these persons are unable to use the stairs, assist them to a stairwell and notify a Wittenberg Police and Security officer or any firefighter where the person is located.
+If these persons are unable to use the stairs, assist them to a stairwell and notify a Wittenberg Police officer or any firefighter where the person is located.
 If you are disabled, proceed to the nearest stairwell and remain there until help arrives.
 Notify evacuating personnel of your situation.

 - Notify either police personnel or firefighters on the scene if you suspect someone may be trapped inside.
 Identify yourself as the person who reported the fire.

-- In residential hall facilities, the resident assistants or resident directors should assist Emergency personnel in evacuating all residents and in checking rooms, lounges, bathrooms, etc. They will meet with all residents at a predetermined location outside the building to take roll, assess injuries, and receive approval from Springfield Fire Division personnel or the Wittenberg Police and Security officer(s) on the scene to reenter the building.
+- In residential hall facilities, the resident assistants or resident directors should assist Emergency personnel in evacuating all residents and in checking rooms, lounges, bathrooms, etc. They will meet with all residents at a predetermined location outside the building to take roll, assess injuries, and receive approval from Springfield Fire Division personnel or the Wittenberg Police officer(s) on the scene to reenter the building.